pokt-network/pocket-js/README.md

   POCKET_AAT,
 } from "./config.js";

-// Instanciate a provider for querying information on the chain! export const provider = new JsonRpcProvider({
+// Instantiate a provider for querying information on the chain! export const provider = new JsonRpcProvider({
   rpcUrl: MAINNET_RPC_URL,
-  // If you'll instanciate a relayer, you need to add dispatchers as well
+  // If you'll Instantiate a relayer, you need to add dispatchers as well
   dispatchers: DISPATCHERS,
 });